OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 Without an explicit grainsize the runtime will choose a value from 1 to 2048.

-Whether the grain size is static or dynamic, an exception thrown from the loop body will abort the remainder of the group of iterations.
-The scope of `cilk_sync` will also include all iterations in the group.

 ### Reducers

 A type may be suffixed with `cilk_reducer`.
-Syntactically it appears where `*` may be used to declare a pointer type.
+Syntactically this keyword appears where `*` may be used to declare a pointer type.
 The type to the left of `cilk_reducer` is the _view type_.

-Two values appear in parentheses after `cilk_reducer`.
-Both emust be functions returning `void` or pointers to functions returning void.
-The first, the _identity callback_, takes one argument of type `void*`.
+Two values appear in parentheses after `cilk_reducer`, separated by a comma.
+Both must be functions returning `void` or pointers to functions returning void.
+The first, the _identity callback_, takes one argument of type `void *`.
 The second, the _reduce callback_, takes two arguments of type `void *`.

-Two reducer types are the same if their view types are the same and their callbacks are the same function mentioned by name.
+Two reducer types are the same if their view types are the same and their corresponding callbacks are the same function mentioned by name.
 Otherwise two reducer types are different and not compatible.
-This rule arises from the impossibility of proving that two different functions are identical.
+The requirement that the corresponding arguments be manifestly the same function is dictated by the impossibility of proving that two different expressions are equivalent.

 ```
     extern void identity(void *), reduce(void *, void *);